FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 excerpt_separator: "<!--more-->"
 ---

-As more of our lives and data move online, multifactor authentication (MFA) becomes increasingly important to help keep accounts secure.
+As more of our lives and data move online, multi-factor authentication (MFA) becomes increasingly important to help keep accounts secure.
 As a user, you should enable MFA on any accounts containing valuable data.

-As a developer or software creator, you want have an understanding of MFA.
+But as a developer or software creator, you need a deeper understanding of MFA, why it's important and when to require it.

 <!--more-->

 ## What is MFA?

 When a user authenticates, they provide proof of who they are.
-There are three broad types of proof:
+There are multiple broad types of proof:

 * What they know.
 A password, for example.
 * What they have, such as a code from a device a user possesses.
 * What they are; something like a fingerprint.
+* Where they are, such as on a private network.

 Each of these methods of proof is called a 'factor'.
 Factors must be kept securely and not shared to be useful in correctly authenticating a user.
 Multi factor authentication is best understood as requiring two or more factors in order to authenticate.